 Embedded Server Pages

-ESP is a new web framework that provides templates, caching, Model-View-Controller paradigm, and a set of web controls that are pre-integrated with jQuery.
-ESP uses "C" language code embedded in web pages for native-speed execution.
-It is fast and compact.
-For more information, please read Using ESP.
+ESP is a new web framework that provides templates, caching, Model-View-Controller paradigm, and an application and scaffold generator.
+ESP uses the "C" language code embedded in web pages for native-speed execution.
+It is very fast and compact.

 The action handler is a simple Appweb request handler that maps URIs to C functions.
 It does not provide any other infrastructure or capabilities other than those offered by the Appweb APIs.
 Action routines are very fast, as there is very little code run before invoking the action.
 The action handler is ideal for simple bindings from URI to C code.